gitkrax/pandoc-templates/README.markdown

 * `aka.latex` is a tightly set template for writing Academy of Finland applications.
 Use level 1 headings for the main headings and level 2 headings for inline headings.
 You need to define fonts, papersize and margins in the YAML-sections.
 Also set `numberedsections: true` for numbered sections.
+Uses the `datetime2` package, so you can add the current date by writing `\today`.